 The scenic flight to Bhutan lets you experience the Himalayas from the comfort of your plane.
 Once you land in Paro, your guide will meet you and apprise you about your Bhutan Trip itinerary.
-He will take you for a sightseeing tour after lunch/refreshments.
+He will take you on a sightseeing tour after lunch/refreshments.
 Head to Ta Dzong, a traditional watchtower which dates back to the 17th century.
 This impressive building now houses the National Museum.
 The museum showcases the battle regalia of ancient Bhutanese warriors, traditional Buddhist paintings, old stamps, religious relics, bronze statues etc. Later head to Paro Dzong, also known as Rinpung Dzong (Heap of Jewels Fort).
 This ancient fortress was built by Zabdrung Ngawang Namgyal, who is known as the founder of Bhutan.
 The old traditional fortress now houses administrative offices and a monastery.
 After your sightseeing tour drive to the capital city of Thimphu.
-Check into your designated hotel and take rest.
+Check into your designated hotel and take a rest.
 In the evening take a stroll down this picturesque capital and observe the locals or shop for souvenirs.
 Overnight in Thimphu.

 Wake up early and head to the King’s Memorial Chorten with your guide.
 This giant Chorten was built as a memorial to the third Bhutanese king, Jigme Dorji Wangchuk.
 Afterward take a drive to the hilltop shrine of Buddha Dordenma, one of the most frequented tourist destinations in Bhutan.
 A giant metal statue of Buddha is placed on top of a hill overlooking Thimphu valley.
 The169 foot statue holds 1,25,0000 miniature statues inside its bronze body.
 According to locals, the Buddha statues outnumber the total human population of Thimphu which is around 1,00,000.
 Before leaving Thimphu, head to Tashichho Dzong, the seat of the Bhutan royal government.
 This magnificent traditional fortress houses the king’s throne room and government secretariat.
-Next, take a drive to Punakha en route the picturesque Dochula Pass.
+Next, take a drive to Punakha en route to the picturesque Dochula Pass.
 From the pass enjoy panoramic views of mountains and forests.
 The pass is decorated with 108 memorial Chortens(dedicated to soldiers who lost their lives in the line of duty).
 Once you reach Punakha head to your hotel and take a rest.
-Overnight in Punakaha.
+Overnight in Punakha.